akalenda/CS286_SingleQubitVisualizer/README.md

 which would show a different curve, and perhaps even give different insights.

 Some pairs of angles on the graph will duplicate the same state vector, but this is acceptable.
 More importantly the transitions from one state to the next would be continuous.
-Assuming, of course, that I am thinking correctly about this stuff and haven't blundered past a significant drawback...
+I have also visually confirmed that in this scheme, opposing states would appear across from one another on the graph (e.g. |+0-1> and |-0+1> are 180 degrees from one another).

 ## Are there any other improvements that could be made?